hackclub/hackclub/workshops/collaborative_sketch/README.md

 ### Setting up the Files

-As always, we'll go to Repl.it and spin up an [HTML/CSS/JS repl](https://repl.it/languages/html)
+As always, we'll go to Repl.it and spin up a new [HTML repl](https://repl.it/languages/html)

 Next, clear the contents of `index.html` and put the following in its place: